SoumyDubey/House-price-with-Advance-Regression/README.md

 Determine the columns that show strong correlation to SalePrice
 1. All Numerical Features
 2. Determine Features with large correlation to SalePrice_lg

+# Data Wrangling / Data Munging
+1. Dropping all the freatures with weak correlation with SalePrice
+2. Convert Categorical Features to Numrical Features
+3. Correlation with all features with SalePrice including converted Categorical Features